jcoliz/BrewHub.Protocol.Mqtt/README.md

 * **Properties**.
 Current-state information about the unit.
 These are usually not aggregated for display; instead, the most recent value is the relevant visualization.
 * **Commands**.
 Instructions to the device or component on action it should take, e.g. reboot the device, or provide a history report.

 Properties can be further divided into read-only and writable properties.
 Importantly, the state of writable properties is owned by the upstream system, not the device.
-If a system administrator sets a writable property, the device is expected to comply,
+If a system administrator sets a writable property, the device is expected to comply, and submit a property update when the change has been successfully applied.

 ### MQTT Topic